Veterans & Military Telehealth Options

 Private Telehealth Options

-Veterans may also use private telehealth platforms:
+Veterans may also use private telehealth platforms, including online psychiatry services:

 - BetterHelp - Online therapy; some therapists specialize in veteran issues